 When thinking about changing careers, you may feel as though you’re facing a whole host of uncertainties.
-Understandably, you may not feel 100% confident.
-It is important to remember that making a career change is a big leap and one that takes a tremendous amount of courage.
+Understandably, you may not feel 100% confident about your decision or even your abilities.
+It’s important to remember that making a career change is a big step and one that takes a tremendous amount of courage.

-It’s okay not to feel overly confident right now.
-Confidence requires nurturing by showing yourself all the reasons you can achieve your goals and reach your future potential.
+Confidence, like everything in life, is something that needs practice.
+It requires nurturing by showing yourself all the reasons you can achieve your goals and reach your potential.

-To give you a helping hand, we have compiled a short list of tips to help you maintain a good level of confidence throughout this process.
+To give you a helping hand, we have compiled a short list of confidence tips to help you stay on track throughout the career-changing process.

-Just like a regular job hunt, you may face knock-backs and rejections.
-You must remain positive in your job search; you will get where you want to be eventually, it just might take a bit of persistence to find a role that is best suited to you.
+Just like a regular job hunt, you may face knockbacks and rejections.
+It’s important to remain positive in your job search.
+You will get where you want to be eventually, it just might take a bit of persistence to find a role that is best suited to you.
 Furthermore, having a significant amount of work experience behind you will stand you in great stead against other candidates.
-Remind yourself that you’ve come this far, so why give up now?
+Remind yourself how far you’ve come.
+Why give up now?

 Think About All the Things That Can Go Right